helen-mckay/robthoughtsclean/README.md

 A blog site with an emphasis on randomness, surprise, and discovering unusual connections between seemingly unrelated ideas.

-Landing on the home page, the user is invited to view a random Thought (blog post) or a random Topic (post tag), allowing the user jump dive straight into the web of Rob's thoughts.
+Landing on the home page, the user is invited to view a random Thought (blog post) or a random Topic (post tag), allowing the user dive straight into the web of Rob's thoughts.

 ## How it was made